QUOTES-Tennis-Reaction to the WTA suspending events in China over Peng concerns | Sports-Games

 Following are reactions after the Women's Tennis Association (WTA) on Wednesday announced the immediate suspension nL1N2SN04V of all events in China due to concerns about the well-being of former doubles world number one Peng Shuai.
 The whereabouts of Peng, a three-time Olympian, became a matter of international concern after she posted a message on social media in early November alleging that China's former Vice-Premier Zhang Gaoli had sexually assaulted her.

-Neither Zhang, who retired in 2018, nor the Chinese government have commented on Peng's allegation.
-Peng appeared in mid-November at a dinner with friends and at a children's tennis tournament in Beijing, photographs and videos published by Chinese state media and the tournament organisers showed.
+Neither Zhang, who retired in 2018, nor the Chinese government has commented on Peng's allegation.
+Peng appeared in mid-November at a dinner with friends and at a children's tennis tournament in Beijing, photographs, and videos published by Chinese state media and the tournament organizers showed.

 The International Olympic Committee had a 30-minute video call with Peng on Nov.
 21 and held a second call nL1N2SN0NU on Wednesday.
 UNITED STATES TENNIS ASSOCIATION